nanewtech/P3RE-Countdown/README.md

 > ex. /weeks

-gives you the weeks and days until the release of P3RE
+gives you the weeks and days until the release of P3R:Episode Aigis

 ### when

 > ex. /when

-replies with the exact days, hours, minutes, seconds and milliseconds with decimals up to the nanosecond! exact time it assumes P3RE comes out is 2.2.2024 12:00 am CET (midnight)
+replies with the exact days, hours, minutes, seconds and milliseconds with decimals up to the nanosecond! exact time it assumes P3R: Episode Aigis releases is 10.9.2024 12:00 am GMT (midnight)

-### vote

->ex. /vote

-sends the link to vote for the bot on top.gg

 ## Planned Features